American Art Museum gives a peek at vast collection of African American art

 That is a powerful legacy, but it is only a moment in the cacophony of history stitched together for the exhibition — a wide mix of voices from artists who emerged from different cities and traditions.
-The exhibition seems not to build a grand narrative but to indulge the museum’s desire to bring these works out of storage, even if the result is disjointed and without a clear message.
-What the exhibition produces is a look at the heart of this museum, through its history of acquisitions.
+The exhibition does not seem to build a grand narrative, but to indulge the museum’s desire to bring these works out of storage, even if the result is disjointed and without a clear message.
+What the exhibition produces instead is a look at the heart of this museum, through its history of acquisitions.

-The collection began with the help of groups that made sure works by African American artists were landing in museums — such as IBM, which was actively collecting work by black artists, starting in the 1940s.
+The collection began with the help of groups that made sure works by African American artists were landing in museums — such as IBM, which was actively collecting work by black artists starting in the 1940s.
 The Harmon Foundation, an organization established in 1922 to support African American arts, donated works in 1967, including Claude Clark’s “Resting.”
-The 1944 painting, with its expressive outlines and heavy paint, depicts a worker at rest, evoking Clark’s beginnings as the son of a Georgian tenant farmer but also the influence of artists such as Henri Matisse and Maurice Prendergast, whom he studied while taking classes in 1939 at the Barnes Foundation in Philadelphia.
+The 1944 painting depicts a worker at rest in expressive outlines and heavy paint, evoking Clark’s beginnings as the son of a Georgian tenant farmer, but also the influence of artists such as Henri Matisse and Maurice Prendergast, whom he studied while taking classes in 1939 at the Barnes Foundation in Philadelphia.

-By the 1980s, the museum was acquiring works by black artists proactively instead of relying on gifts.
-Many of these works are being exhibited at the museum for the first time, such as photographs by Roy DeCarava, who grew up during the Harlem Renaissance, was mentored by photography great and Museum of Modern Art curator Edward Steichen, and in 1952 became the first African American photographer to receive a Guggenheim Fellowship.
+By the 1980s, the museum was acquiring works by black artists more proactively instead of relying on gifts.
+Many of these works are being exhibited at the museum for the first time, such as photographs by Roy DeCarava, who grew up during the Harlem Renaissance, was mentored by photography great and Museum of Modern Art curator Edward Steichen, and became the first African American photographer to receive a Guggenheim Fellowship, in 1952.
 His photographs, of a girl in a graduation dress on a desolate New York street and of John Coltrane entranced in a performance, are thoughtful studies of Harlem, both intimate and vast.

-Many African American heavyweights came into the collection in the late 1980s and early 1990s, including Gordon Parks and his 1948 images of Harlem gangs from his first assignment for Life magazine, and Beauford Delaney’s “Can Fire in the Park,” painted in the 1940s when the Tennessee native was embedded in New York’s cultural energy, forming friendships with James Baldwin and Henry Miller and rubbing shoulders with Stuart Davis and Georgia O’Keeffe.
-The work, which recalls Delaney’s first day in New York in 1929, when he was robbed and ended up sleeping on a park bench, shows a group of men illuminated by the light of a trash-can fire.
-It is painted with thick globs of color, lyrically applied.
+Many African American heavyweights came into the collection in the late 1980s and early 1990s, including Gordon Parks and his 1948 images of Harlem gangs from his first assignment for Life, and Beauford Delaney’s “Can Fire in the Park,” painted in the 1940s when the Tennessee native was embedded in New York’s cultural energy, forming friendships with James Baldwin and Henry Miller, and rubbing shoulders with Stuart Davis and Georgia O’Keeffe.
+The artwork, recalling Delaney’s first day in New York in 1929, when he was robbed and ended up sleeping on a park bench, shows a group of men illuminated by the light of a trash can fire, painted with thick globs of color, lyrically applied.

-In the 1990s, the museum brought in 1962’s “Evening Rendezvous” by Norman Lewis, a painting that at first appears to be a series of abstracted vertical strokes but then reveals white, hooded Ku Klux Klan figures rallying around a fiery display.
+In the 1990s, the museum also brought in 1962’s “Evening Rendezvous” by Norman Lewis, a painting that at first appears to be a series of abstracted vertical strokes, but then reveals white hooded Ku Klux Klan figures rallying around a fiery display.
 Lewis’s approach — abstract, yet entrenched in social issues — emerged from both his involvement in Harlem and interactions with the Abstract Expressionists, including Willem de Kooning and Franz Kline.

-Many Washington artists also entered the collection at this time.
-There are James A. Porter, who painted in a style reminiscent of Matisse and wrote “Modern Negro Art,” a major study of African American art history, in 1943, and contemporary artist Renee Stout, whose “The Colonel’s Cabinet” from the early 1990s fashions the fictional history of an explorer through a cabinet of curiosities filled with everything from voodoo dolls and chicken feet to a portrait of Frederick Douglass.
+Many Washington artists also entered the collection at this time, such as James A. Porter, who painted in a style reminiscent of Matisse and wrote “Modern Negro Art,” a major study of African American art history in 1943, and contemporary artist Renee Stout, whose “The Colonel’s Cabinet” from the early 1990s fashions the fictional history of an explorer through a cabinet of curiosities filled with everything from voodoo dolls and chicken’s feet to a portrait of Frederick Douglass.